 The interior design activity goes through an international network with clients in Miami, Cannes, Paris, Moscow and Beijing.

-Recently the studio has designed a duplex apartment at Mercury Tower in Moscow, a penthouse in Lugano and a Shopping Mall in Sanya.
+Recently the studio designed a duplex apartment at Mercury Tower in Moscow, an attic in Lugano and a Shopping Mall in Sanya.

-Has also reinterpreted and designed for the Joe Colombo Studio a collection of unpublished carpets.
+It also reinterpreted and designed for Joe Colombo Studio a collection of unreleased carpets.